Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-02.md

 It's hard to put functional programming into a nushell explanation other than to say it's all about making programs built from functions.

-The entry point for most to the world of functional programming are the Array methods: map, filter, and reduce.
+The entry point for most to the world of functional programming are the Array methods: `map`, `filter`, and `reduce`.

-### map, filter, reduce
+### `map`, `filter`, `reduce`

-Array map, transforms an array of data into new data.
-With map you should have a one to relationship with the source array.
+`Array.map()`, map transforms an array of data into a .
+With map you should have a one to one relationship with the source array.
 Use it to convert an array of one type into an array of another type.

+For example you might transform an array of numbers into a an array of strings.

-Array filter, filter returns an array containing none, some, or all of the elements from the source array.
+`Array.filter`, filter returns an array containing none, some, or all of the elements from the source array.
 Use it to filter the contents of an array.

+For example you might filter an array of products to create an array products with prices less than $10.

-Array reduce, reduces converts an array into a single value.
+`Array.reduce`, reduce converts an array into a single value.
 It takes many values and returns an aggregate value.

+For example, you might use reduce to get the total cost of all products in a shop cart array.

 ## Using Array.map